 For all providers, a member eligibility report is available through Membership Accounting at the PCP's request to allow providers to reach out to their new members and ensure completion of all appropriate preventive care services and the IHA within 120 calendar days.
-Providers must also have an established Health Net provider account to access the IHA reports on the Health Net provider website.
+Providers must also have an established Health Net provider account to access the online IHA reports located under Provider Reports on the Health Net website.

-The plan reviews monthly claims and encounter data of comprehensive initial health appointments rendered by participating providers.
+The plan reviews monthly claims and encounter data of initial health assessments rendered by participating providers.
 These encounters are cross-checked against member enrollment data.
 A member eligibility report is available at the PCP's or participating physician group's (PPG's) request on a monthly basis to provide an aid for IHA compliance.